'Social Media Needs A Travel Mode'

 A sprawling generalization, but that's what I've got

-Re:mode complexity (Score:4, Insightful)
+Re:mode complexity (Score:5, Insightful)

 Besides, we already have all the technology we need to keep our data private.
 It's just that current law won't *allow* us to keep it private.
 As such, the *laws* need fixing, not the technology.